UofT-DSI/deep_learning/README.md

 This module's materials are adapted from the Deep Learning module taught at [Master Year 2 Data Science IP-Paris](https://www.ip-paris.fr/education/masters/mention-mathematiques-appliquees-statistiques/master-year-2-data-science).
 The module includes comprehensive lectures and lab notebooks covering fundamental and advanced topics in Deep Learning.
 While there is no designated textbook for this module, the adapted materials provide a thorough exploration of the subject, incorporating a blend of theoretical knowledge and practical applications.

 ## Delivery of Module
-The module will run sychronously up three times a week on Zoom.
+The module will run synchronously three times a week on Zoom.
 The first three days are used as "lectures" and will last a maximum of 3 hours.
 During this time, the Technical Facilitator will introduce the concepts for the week.
-The last day are used for as optional, asychronous work periods.
+The last day is used as an optional, asynchronous work period.
 The work periods will also last for up to 3 hours.
-During the last day, an Technical Facilitator or TA will be present on Zoom to assist learners reach the intended learning outcomes.
+During the last day, a Technical Facilitator or TA will be present on Zoom to assist learners reach the intended learning outcomes.

 ### How the Technical Facilitator will deliver
-The Technical Facilitators will introduce the concepts through a collaborative live coding session usiing the Python notebooks found under `/01_slides`.
+The Technical Facilitators will introduce the concepts through a collaborative live coding session using the Python notebooks found under `/01_slides`.
 All Technical Facilitators will also upload any live coding files to this repository for any learners to revisit under `/live_code`.

 ### Expectations
 Learners are encouraged to be active participants while coding and are encouraged to ask questions throughout the module.